ITrappedFan/ITrappedFan/README.md

-block if unwanted, i dont check who i follow. itrapped, azure yumeshipper dbls dni
+block if unwanted, i dont check who i follow | itrapped, azure yumeshipper dbls dni
 <!--
 **ITrappedFan/ITrappedFan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.